Electric Adventures

 Stunt Cycle is an arcade video game by Atari, Inc., originally released in 1976.
 In the style of the Evel Knievel craze of the mid-1970s, the game allows the player to perform simulated motorcycle jumping stunts.

-All three games will come on one cartridge, and be available for ColecoVision, MSX and Spectravideo SVI-318/328 systems.
+All three games will come on one cartridge and are available for ColecoVision, MSX and Spectravideo SVI-318/328 systems.

 Read more